Eye Movement Desensitisation and Reprocessing Therapy (EMDR)

 What Is EMDR Therapy?

 EMDR (Eye Movement Desensitisation and Reprocessing) is a structured, evidence-based psychotherapy that helps individuals recover from the symptoms and emotional distress that result from disturbing life experiences.
-It is widely recognised as an effective approach for trauma EMDR, as it enables the brain to resume its natural healing process.
-Unlike traditional talk therapies, EMDR does not require you to discuss your past experiences in exhaustive detail; instead, it focuses on the physiological way that memories are stored in the mind.
+It is widely recognised as an effective approach for trauma, as it enables the brain to resume its natural healing process.
+Unlike traditional talk therapies, EMDR does not require you to discuss your past experiences in exhaustive detail.
+Instead, it focuses on the way that memories are stored in the mind at a physiological level.

 How Does It Work?